sheunsho/SEPP/docs/README.md

 - **Recipe Finder:**
   - Retrieve recipes that can be made using ingredients available in the inventory.
   - Populate the database with sample recipes.
-- **Deduplication:**
-  - Merge duplicate inventory entries into a single entry with the total quantity.

 ### **Frontend**
 - **Inventory Management Interface:**